tpxforever/hackathon/README.md

 # Chronos

-Chronos is a web application that enables users to store and share memories through a personalized "capsule" feature.
-Users can create capsules to store images, text, videos, and share them with friends while customizing the capsule's themes, visibility, and duration.
-Chronos offers a premium version with additional features such as increased upload limits and extended duration options.
+Chronos is a web based application for users to store their data such as question answers or photos for a specified locked amount of time in our "capsule" system to see how far life has come.

+## Disclaimer
+- This program was mainly developed using Mac screen resolution of "2560x1600" due to time constraints, UI may alter on larger resolutions

 ## Project Structure

 - **HTML Files**: Define the structure and layout of the pages.
-  - `home.html`: The main landing page.
+  - `index.html`: The main landing page.
   - `dashboard.html`: User dashboard, showing profile, friends, and capsules sections.
   - `login.html`: Login page for user authentication.